 With its gorgeous, cozy autumns and its lush green summers, it’s no surprise that New England is a top destination for couples.
+(It also offers spectacular springs and wonderful winters!)
 The natural beauty and quaint history makes the region perfect for romantic getaways.
 Tucked up away in the far northeastern corner of the US, New England is also an ideally situated spot for residents of highly populated states (NY & NJ, for instance) to get away from it all.
 Every couple deserves a relaxing retreat in the mountains or by the seaside.
+If you’re out west, a romantic PNW getaway might be in order.
+But over here on the east coast, New England is where lovers vacation!
 Considering a trip to our tiny kingdom?
 From weekend getaways to longer trips, here are the best romantic getaways in New England.

 Planning a Romantic New England Getaway: